Leam Lane Estate: Education

 Leam Lane Estate is served by four primary schools: Colegate Community Primary School and St. Augustine's Catholic Primary School – both of which were rated "good" by Ofsted.
 Also, Lingey House Primary School and Roman Road Primary School – both of which were rated "outstanding".
 Nearby primary schools also include The Drive Community Primary School in Heworth, St. Alban's Catholic Primary School in Pelaw, and Wardley Primary School and White Mere Community Primary School in Wardley.

 In terms of secondary education, Leam Lane Estate is located within the catchment area for Heworth Grange School.
 An inspection carried out by Ofsted in January 2017 deemed the school to be "inadequate".
 Students from the area also attend the nearby Cardinal Hume Catholic School in Wrekenton, rated "outstanding" by Ofsted in January 2014, as well as St. Joseph's Catholic Academy in Hebburn, which was rated "requires improvement" by Ofsted in January 2019.

 Governance

 Wardley and Leam Lane is a local council ward in the Metropolitan Borough of Gateshead.
 This ward covers an area of around 1.6 mi2, and has a population of 8,327.
 As of April 2020, the ward is served by three councillors: Anne Wheeler, Linda Green and Stuart Green.
 Leam Lane Estate is located within the parliamentary constituencies of Gateshead.
 As of April 2020, the constituency is served by MP Ian Mearns.

 Transport

 Air

 The nearest airport to Leam Lane Estate is Newcastle International Airport, which is located around 11.5 mi away by road.
 Teesside International Airport and Carlisle Lake District Airport are located around 34.5 and 60 mi away by road, respectively.

 Bus

-Leam Lane Estate is served by Go North East's local bus services, with frequent routes serving Gateshead and Newcastle upon Tyne.
+Leam Lane Estate is served by Go North East's local bus services, with services 51, 52, 57 and 58 serving Gateshead and Newcastle upon Tyne.
+They also operate services 67 and 69, which serve Wardley, Winlaton and the Metrocentre.